Hubertus von Bonin: Eastern Front and instructor

 Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.
 In the fortnight prior, JG 54 had been moved to an airfield in Lindenthal near Rautenberg, East Prussia, present-day Uslowoje in Kaliningrad Oblast.
 Tasked with supporting Army Group North in its advance through the Baltic states towards Leningrad, the unit began combat operations shortly afterwards.
 On 30 June, von Bonin was transferred to take command of Jagdfliegerschule 4, the fighter pilot school in Fürth.
 Command of I. Gruppe passed on to Hauptmann Erich von Selle.
+Already on 11 July, von Bonin was given command of II.
+Gruppe of Jagdgeschwader 51 (JG 51—51st Fighter Wing) after its former commander, Hauptmann Josef Fözö was injured in a take-off accident.
+On 8 August, he was replaced by Oberleutnant Erich Hohagen.

 On 1 October 1941, he then took command of the III.
 Gruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on the Eastern Front.
 At the time of his posting to JG 52, III.
 Gruppe was based at Poltava and supporting the 17th Army in its assault on Kharkov, leading up to the First Battle of Kharkov.
 Under his leadership, III.
 Gruppe of JG 52 became the most successful fighter unit of the Luftwaffe.
 Von Bonin claimed his first aerial victory with JG 52 on 29 April 1942.
 That day, he shot down a Yakovlev Yak-1 fighter.
 III.
 Gruppe had just relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea.
 On 12 May, III.
 Gruppe was ordered to relocate to an airfield named Kharkov-Rogan, 10 km east of Kharkov where they participated in the Second Battle of Kharkov.
 Over the next weeks, III.
 Gruppe was moved several times.
 On 19 May, the Gruppe moved to Barvinkove where they stayed until 12 June mostly fighting over the encircled Soviet forces in the Izium salient.
 They were then ordered to Belgorod and to Grakowo, located approximately halfway between Kharkov and Kupiansk, on 22 June.
 On 26 June, III.
 Gruppe then moved to Bely Kolodez where they stayed until 3 July.
 According to Prien, Stemmer, Rodeike and Bock, von Bonin claimed seven aerial victories between 9 May to 30 June which were not documented.